 Variable Repeater Mode (CSV)

-Use this option if your repeating data is stored in a single column in your CSV file, and separated by a separate character.
-For example, if you have a repeater field containing ingredients (names and measures – i.e. 1/2 cup is the measure and butter is the name), and the names and measures are stored in separate columns in your CSV file, for example…
+For example, if you have a repeater field containing ingredients (Name and Measure – i.e. 1/2 cup is the measure and butter is the name), and the names & measures are stored in separate columns in your CSV file:

-…then use this option.
-The first item in the names column will be associated with the first items in the measures column, the 2nd item in the names with the 2nd in the measures, etc.
+When the data is imported, the first item in the Names column will be associated with the first item in the Measures column, the 2nd item in the Names column with the 2nd in the Measures column, etc.